-I recently created an article where I describe the best heel cup for kids that are experiencing heel pain, and if you have a child that s experiencing heel pain you can find the most supportive heel cup in an article I wrote called:
+I recently created an article where I describe the best heel cups for kids with heel pain where I describe the most supportive heel cup.
+Go to the link below:

 How To Fit Heel Cups – Follow These 3 Easy Steps!

 Heel cups won’t fit in any type of shoes.
 In order for the heel cups to fit properly inside the shoes, you must find shoes that are deep and supportive.
-The deeper the shoes the better, since the heel cup will sit deeply inside the shoes and won’t give your child the impression that his or her feet are coming out of the shoe.
+The deeper the shoes the better, since the heel cup will sit deeply inside the shoes and won’t give your children the impression that their feet are coming out of the shoes.

 If you want to learn about which are the deepest shoes for heel cups, you can find them in an article I wrote called:

-I always recommend parents that if they are going to be fitting a pair of heel cups inside their children’s shoes, to provide their children with a pair of shoes that come with shoelaces instead of velcro closure.
-The main reason for this is: Shoes that come with shoelaces provide more support and stability than shoes that come with velcro.
+I always recommend parents that if they are going to be fitting a pair of heel cups inside their children’s shoes, they need to provide their children with a pair of shoes that come with shoelaces instead of Velcro closure.
+The main reason for this is that shoes that come with shoelaces provide more support and stability than shoes that come with Velcro closure.

-Second Step: Remove the Inner Sole of the Shoe.
+Second Step: Remove the Original Sole of the Shoe ❤️

-The second step is to remove the inner sole of the shoe before fitting the heel cup inside your kids’ shoes.
-This is not a requirement, since I have fitted heel cups in shoes without removing the inner sole and they will fit fine as long as your fitting them in a pair of shoes that are deep.
+The second step is to remove the original sole of the shoe before fitting the heel cup inside your kids’ shoes.
+This is not a requirement, since I have fitted heel cups in shoes without removing the original sole and they will fit fine as long as you are fitting them in a pair of shoes that are deep.

-If the shoes are not deep enough and you leave inner sole of the shoe when fitting the heel cup, then you will be raising your kids’ feet up and give your child the impression that his or her feet are coming out of the shoes.
+If the shoes are not deep enough and you leave the original sole inside the shoes, then you will be raising your kids’ feet up and give your children the impression that their feet are coming out of the shoes.

-If the shoelaces or velcro closure are not pulled tightly, this will allow your child’s feet to move too much inside the shoes and he or she won’t get any of the benefits that the heel cup has to offer.
+If the shoelaces or Velcro closure are not pulled tightly, this will allow your children’s feet to move too much inside the shoes and they won’t get any of the benefits that the heel cup has to offer.

-If you follow all of those three steps, your child will get the full benefits of the heel cups and you will notice how the pain will reduce or be completely eliminated.
+If you follow all of those three steps, your child will get the full benefits of the heel cups and you will notice how the heel pain will be greatly reduced or fully eliminated.

 If you need to visualize how to fit heel cups inside your kids’ shoes, you can take a look at a video I created:

-Just remember one thing: It doesn’t matter how narrow or wide your kids’ feet are, there is at least one particular shoe style out there that will fit the shape of his or her feet perfectly, and I will HELP YOU find it!
+Just remember one thing: It doesn’t matter how narrow or wide your kids’ feet are, there is at least one particular shoe style out there that will fit the shape of their feet perfectly, and I will help you find it!